 We believe that Jesus Christ, by his incarnation, life, death, resurrection, and ascension, acted as our representative and substitute.
 He was born under the law, and fulfilled it, perfectly accomplishing the will of his heavenly Father.
-68 He was crucified, died for our sins, was buried, and on the third day rose bodily from the dead.
-69 During the forty days after his resurrection, he appeared at various times, giving many convincing proofs of his resurrection.
-70 He then ascended bodily into heaven where he remains seated at the right hand of God, reigning as King of kings and interceding71 for his people as righteous advocate72 and high priest,73 on the basis of his allsufficient sacrifice for sin.74
+He was crucified, died for our sins, was buried, and on the third day rose bodily from the dead.
+During the forty days after his resurrection, he appeared at various times, giving many convincing proofs of his resurrection.
+He then ascended bodily into heaven where he remains seated at the right hand of God, reigning as King of kings and interceding for his people as righteous advocate and high priest, for his basis of his all-sufficient sacrifice for sin.